GridOPTICS/GridPACK/docs/user_manual/sphinx/Section9-ApplicationModules.rst

     </Powerflow>
   </Configuration>

+The ``networkConfiguration`` field accepts PSS/E RAW files in any supported version (v23, v33, v34, v35, v36).
+For v30+ files, the parser
+automatically detects the version from the third field of the first line in the RAW file header.
+Version-specific tags (``networkConfiguration_v33``, ``networkConfiguration_v34``, etc.) are still supported for backward compatibility and take precedence over auto-detection.
+PSS/E v23 files (which lack the version field) are handled as the default when auto-detection finds no version indicator.

 This example specifies the input network configuration, the maximum number of iterations in the non-linear Newton-Raphson solver, the solution tolerance and the properties of the linear solver.
 The ``qlim`` parameter enables